infosecjosh/dfrws2019/README.md

 ## Alternative Conclusions
 ### Time the illegal drug lab was raided
-Another alternative is that the drug lab was raided 2018-05-17 at 10:22:25.439 just 5 minutes after Jessie set the alarm with the door open.
+Another alternative is that the drug lab was raided 2018-05-17 at 10:22:25.439 just 5 seconds after Jessie set the alarm with the door open.
 The Amazon Echo recorded a voice at this time.
 On the wav file ((2018-05-17T10_22_24+0200)_TEXT(TRANSCRIPT NOT AVAILABLE).wav) you can hear a voice and then a beep.
-This alludes to the lab being raided aftr the alarm was last set and when Jessie left.
+This alludes to the lab being raided after the alarm was last set by Jessie.

 ### How the QBee camera was disabled